 Before stopping the engine, first let it cool off for a few minutes at idle or low speed.
 Stopping the engine immediately after operating at high speed is not recommended.

 Procedure

-Push and hold the engine stop button or turn the main switch to "OFF" (off).
+1. Push and hold the engine stop button until the engine comes to a complete stop.